 The short answer is no, unless the windows are covered with a grill or amplimesh for example.
-Some windows are allowed to overlook if correctly locked.
+Some windows are allowed to overlook if correctly locked or the opening correctly limited.
 Our Certifier will be able to advise you exactly what to do in this circumstance.
 We can also re-inspect your barriers even if we did not do the original inspection.

 We certainly can.
 We offer project management for a fee specific to your scope of works.
 Our Certifier is a licensed builder whose speciality is finding cost-effective ways to achieve compliance whilst preserving the beauty of the pool enclosure and back garden as a whole.